LukiDev17/LukiDev17/README.md

 ### 🌟 Contributions

 - **Contributed to:** Several open-source private server projects and game development repositories.
+I also contribute to developing server mods for popular games.
-- **Upcoming Work:** I'm working on creating tutorials and guides for setting up private game servers.
+- **Upcoming Work:** I'm working on creating tutorials and guides for setting up private game servers, including step-by-step instructions and best practices.

 ---